vipulnaik/diet-exercise-health/profile-information/health-profile.md

 LDL cholesterol over time.
 I plan to get tested for a wider range of related metrics, including getting a NMR lipoprofile at least once and getting Apo B measurements regularly, as these offer a better proxy of atherosclerotic risk than LDL cholesterol.
-See [2025 blood test plans](../events/2025/2025-blood-test-plans.md) for some of my future plans on this front.
+See [2024 blood test plans (round 2)](../events/2024/2024-blood-test-plans-round-2.md) for some of my future plans on this front.

 #### Serum triglycerides (acceptable range: 0-150 mg/dL)